 The first area is in the nature of our rewards.
 Even advisers who have a fiduciary duty have to put food on the table.
 Mine’s pretty transparent.
-I get rewarded in two ways: my hourly rate and when people purchase my Winning With Money Course.
+I get rewarded in one ways my hourly rate.
 I’ve had a couple of financial planners who use an assets under management model remark that I’m never going to get rich using my business model, to which my response is “no ****, Sherlock.”
 One can make a perfectly good living going this route, but if I had wanted an eight digit net worth, I’d have gone into investment banking right out of business school.

 The other side of the coin sees advisers getting paid either through commissions of the funds that they sell or through taking a percentage of your assets every single year.
 When commission-based advisers aren’t bound by a fiduciary duty, they’re more prone, as research from Harvard’s Santosh Anagol shows, to sell products which are in their best interests, and not in their customers’ best interests.
 In other words, they’ll sell the highest commission product without regard to whether or not that product is the most appropriate for the customer.
 The less sophisticated the customer is, the more likely the salesperson is to sell an inappropriate, high commission product.

 As we have seen previously, though, disclosure of conflicts of interest (which commissioned based salespeople are rife with) actually makes you trust the salesperson more.
 In Anagol’s study, commissioned salespeople were more likely to parrot the incorrect beliefs of their customers to help the chances of the sale.